 Steven also has significant journalistic and editorial experience.
 He has worked as editor for Americas Quarterly and as a freelance food and travel writer in Mexico.
 He holds an MA in Food Studies-Food Systems from NYU and an AB in Comparative Literature (Spanish and French) from Princeton University.

 Jennifer Shutek, a PhD candidate in Food Studies, researches the intersections of urbanism, migration, nation-building, and foodways in Palestine/Israel.
-Her dissertation focuses on consumption, sensoria, and surveillance in three loci: sabich stands in Tel Aviv; Hansen House in Jerusalem; and the souq in Bethlehem.
-Drawing on historical sources, ethnographic methods, and cultural studies, Jennifer explores the relationships between physical places and digital spaces, as well as how foodways participate in and facilitate activism and resistance.
+Her dissertation focuses on consumption, sensoria, and surveillance in three loci: sabich stands in Tel Aviv; Hansen House in Jerusalem; and Deir Cremisan in Beit Jala.
+Drawing on historical sources, ethnographic field work, and digital ethnography, Jennifer explores the relationships between physical places and digital spaces, as well as how foodways participate in and facilitate activism and resistance.